Itzel921/IA-para-exoplanetas/README.md

 ---
 ## Introduction
-This system uses a predefined API developed by NASA ()
+This system uses a predefined API developed by NASA (Transit and Ephemeris)

+---
+##

 # 🚀 Exoplanet Detection AI
 ## NASA Space Apps Challenge 2025